LearnersGuild/guide/General/FAQ.md

 **Do you kick people out?
 Why?
 How?
 Will I know ahead of time?**

-Any member of Learners Guild can ask someone else to leave by using our formal [Conflict Resolution Process][cos-conflict-resolution-process].
+Any member of Learners Guild can ask someone else to leave by using our formal [Formal Request Process][cos-formal-request-process].
 Usually, this is because they have consistently violated our shared agreements.

 **Can I re-join a later cohort if it turns out the timing isn't good for me?**